-PuTTY is, according to its web site, “an SSH and telnet client, developed originally by Simon Tatham for the Windows platform.
-PuTTY is open source software that is available with source code and is developed and supported by a group of volunteers.”
-Because it is open source, PuTTY is popular for those looking for an inexpensive way to access a Linux or Unix server from Microsoft Windows.
+Because it is open source, PuTTY is popular for those looking for an inexpensive console for accessing a Linux or Unix server from Microsoft Windows.
+And its companion PSFTP utility can be used for SFTP as well.
 PuTTY is a stand-alone EXE, so it doesn’t have an installation process.
 Just drop it somewhere on your Microsoft Windows file system and double click on it.

 The trouble with an app that can goes “somewhere” is sometimes you can’t find it anywhere.
 Occasionally, it can’t be found because it was accidentally deleted by one of your teammates.
 Then it becomes silly PuTTY, not to be confused with Silly Putty.
 I’ve come up with a few tricks for working with silly PuTTY.